 - 1 Tbsp chili garlic sauce, or more depending on desired spice level

 - 1, 8oz can water chestnuts, drained and roughly chopped

 - 3–4 green onions, sliced thin (white and light green part only)

 - 2 heads butter lettuce, cleaned and leaves separated

-Whisk together the Tamari, chili garlic sauce, honey, rice vinegar, sesame oil, water, and corn starch.
+- Whisk together the Tamari, chili garlic sauce, honey, rice vinegar, sesame oil, water, and arrowroot powder.
 Set aside.

 - In a large pan (preferably one with deep sides), over medium heat, add the oil and ground chicken.
 Brown the chicken, breaking it up as you go.

 - Add the garlic and zucchini and cook for 3-4 minutes, until the zucchini starts to get tender.

 - Add the water chestnuts, green onion and the sauce.